danger/peril/README.md

 ### Exposing Peril to the public

-In order to support danger.systems features, there is an ENV var `"PUBLIC_INSTANCE"` that when truthy will expose an extra API route.
+In order to support danger.systems features, there is an ENV var `"PUBLIC_FACING_API"` that when truthy will expose an extra API route.

 - `GET /api/v1/pr/dsl?owner=danger&repo=peril&number=14`